Bl4cky99/caddy-redirector/README.md

   - `exact` (path = path)
   - `prefix` (longest prefix wins)
   - `regex` (Go RE2; `$1`, `$2`, … captures)
+- **Multiple config formats**: rules can be defined not only in the Caddyfile, but also in external YAML, JSON, or TOML files.

 - **Configurable status code**: global default and host-level override (301, 307 or 308).
 - **Absolute vs relative targets**:
   - Absolute targets (`https://…`) are used verbatim.